-The Golden Gate Dairy Stables is home to Equinicity Marin, the Equine Facilitated Psychotherapy (EFP) private practice of Jessica Pinto, LMFT.
+Equinicity Marin is the Equine Facilitated Psychotherapy (EFP) private practice of Jessica Pinto, LMFT.
 EFP is a dynamic form of experiential psychotherapy that involves a collaborative effort between the client, the horse, and a mental health professional.
 Developing a connection with a horse takes patience, courage, self-awareness, and the same interpersonal skills required for successful interactions with other humans.
 With the horse as a teacher and the therapist as a guide that connection will cultivate life skills such as confidence, centeredness, energy regulation, assertive leadership, empathy and perspective-taking to improve overall functioning and enjoyment of life.
-For more information go to EquincityMarin.com

-GUTS – Girls Utilizing Their Skills – an equine leadership group for girls: Stephanie Holdenried, certified (CEIP) equine facilitated educator, offers this workshop empowering girls to be leaders in their families, their communities, and their world with the help of horses.
+GUTS – Girls Utilizing Their Skills is an equine leadership group for girls.
+Stephanie Holdenried, certified (CEIP) equine facilitated educator, offers this workshop empowering girls to be leaders in their families, their communities, and their world with the help of horses.
 Exploring new intentions, setting healthy boundaries, improving communication, and developing authentic leadership skills is part of this program.
-To learn more: www.girlsandhorses.com

 - Community Day: An annual event for local children to have one on one experiences with our horses, dissect owl pellets from resident barn owls and learn about and appreciate the history of the culture of the valley where they live